 - Writing for a general audience – a course run in conjunction with The Conversation, offering tips for finding newsworthy angles and creating compelling content.

-To enquire about media training, email press office.
+To enquire about media training, email the press office at email@example.com.